Wellness Intelligence · Issue No. 1

 Stress & Mood Scores

-Standardized depression subscale scores improved by 77% in the ashwagandha group, compared to essentially no change in the placebo group — a clinically dramatic difference.
+Standardized depression subscale scores improved by 77% in the ashwagandha group, compared to essentially no change in the placebo group a clinically dramatic difference across both psychological and physiological markers.

 L-Theanine